Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: Numerical results and discussions

-{\em Numerical results and discussions.}---Below, numerical results for the non-Markovian quantum dynamics of many-body systems are presented.
-For simplicity, and for recovering the Markov limit, we assumed that the correlation property of the noisy environment is described by the Ornstein-Uhlenbeck process: $\alpha(t,s)=\frac{\gamma}{2}e^{-\gamma|t-s|}$.
-Clearly, the Ornstein-Uhlenbeck noise approaches to the Markov limit when $\gamma\rightarrow\infty$.
-It should be noted that our exact time-local QSD equations are valid for arbitrary types of correlation functions.
+Below, numerical results for the non-Markovian quantum dynamics of many-body systems are presented.
+For simplicity, and for recovering the Markov limit, we assume that the correlation function of the environment is described by a Ornstein-Uhlenbeck process:

-The first example provides a simple picture of the effect of the non-Markovian atom-cavity interaction on quantum interference of a four-level atomic system.
-Both coherence decay and the population transition times from a higher level to a lower level are significantly different from the Markov limit as shown in Fig.~\ref{Fourlevel}.
-Our plots show that, in a non-Markovian regime, both coherence (Fig.~1a,1b) and population (Fig.~1c,1d) exhibit decay and revival patterns before eventually decaying to their final values.
-So the loss of coherence has effectively been suppressed due to the memory effect of the environment.
+Clearly, the Ornstein-Uhlenbeck noise recovers the Markov limit when $\gamma\rightarrow\infty$.
+It should be noted, however, that our time-local QSD equations are valid and available for arbitrary types of correlation functions.

-The second example shows how a three-qubit system evolves when coupled to a common multiple-mode environment.
-The exact time-local QSD equation can be derived explicitly (For details, see \cite{SM}).
-Our numerical simulations with the zeroth-order $O^{(0)}(t,s)$ and the first-order terms $O^{(1)}(t,s,z)$ reveal the novel features of coherence dynamics measured by quantum fidelity.
-Fig.~3a shows the plot of fidelity against time for different environmental memory times $\tau=1/\gamma, \gamma=0.3, 1.0, 3.0$.
-Clearly, the shorter memory times give rise to better fidelity at time $t$.
-The result suggests a rather interesting feature that quantum coherence can typically survive longer in a non-Markovian dissipation environment.
-Another interesting feature arising from this four-level system is that, for a strong non-Markovian environment with $\gamma=0.3$, the quantum fidelity is closely related to the degree of entanglement of initial three-qubit Werner states measured by the parameter $F$ (Fig.~2b).
+The first example shows how a three-qubit system evolves when coupled to a common multiple-mode environment.
+The exact time-local QSD equation can be derived explicitly (For details, see Appendix \ref{appendb}).
+Our numerical simulations with the zeroth-order $O^{(0)}(t,s)$ and the first-order terms $O^{(1)}(t,s,z^*)$ reveal some novel features of coherence dynamics measured by quantum fidelity.
+Fig.~\ref{threeq}(a) shows the plot of fidelity against time for different environmental memory times $\tau=1/\gamma, \gamma=0.3, 1.0, 3.0$.
+Clearly, the fidelity is profoundly affected by the memory times.
+The result suggests a rather interesting feature that quantum coherence can typically survive longer in a non-Markovian dissipative environment.
+Another interesting feature arising from this system is that, for a strong non-Markovian environment with $\gamma=0.3$, the quantum fidelity is closely related to the degree of entanglement of initial three-qubit Werner states measured by the parameter $Q$ [Fig.~\ref{threeq}(b)].
 As the initial state approaches separable state, the state becomes less affected by the environment reflecting the fragile feature of an entangled state \cite{Yu-Eberly08}.